 The theatre was designed with a traditional proscenium arch.
 The proscenium arch may be adjusted to create different stage spaces, as well as accommodating an orchestra pit.

 The auditorium has two levels, Stalls and Circle, both of which are raked, offering exceptional views from all seats.
-The 890-seat theatre is smaller than most West End houses, and offers a very intimate theatrical experience.
+The space offers exceptional acoustics and sightlines for the audience — there are no restricted view seats.

 Location: West End

 Bus numbers: (Waterloo Road) 1, 4, 26, 59, 68, 76, 139, 168, 171, 172, 176, 188, 243, 341, 521, RV1, X68

 Night bus numbers: (Waterloo Road) 139, 176, 188, 243, 341, N1, N68, N76, N171, N343

 Car park: National Theatre, Upper Ground (1min)

 Directions from tube: (10mins) Follow signs for exits to the South Bank.
 This should lead you to an underground pedestrian passage called ‘Sutton Walk’ that emerges at the South Bank.
 Turn right and walk along the river Thames until you see the National Theatre.